Running an online workshop may sound daunting, but they can be a great way to reach new audiences and extend your offer.

 Make sure you do everything you can to ensure a safe workshop by enabling the security features described above, and as always when working with young people, be prepared to report anything you see that concerns you.

 Some useful tools to keep things flowing

 - Screen sharing: Zoom, Skype and Webex allow you to share your computer screen with attendees and play video content from your own browser

-- Chat: Zoom has an easy to use type-to-chat feature(this will open in a new window).
+- Chat: Zoom has an easy to use type-to-chat feature.
 The meeting host has a lot of control over this

 After a couple of practice meetings and a bit of time looking at the settings for your platform, you’ll find yourself getting the hang of things.
 Online workshops can be a great thing, especially from an inclusion point of view, and there are a lot of tutorials available on YouTube, so we’d encourage you to give it a try!